anoonymous12/LLM-fraud-intent-crypto/README.md

 Depending on the specific classification task and dataset characteristics, other classifiers (such as SVM, gradient boosting methods, or neural models) may yield better results.

+# Supervised Classifier (DeBERTa)

+The folder `SupervisedClassifier_src/` contains the training script for the transformer-based classifier:

+The script:

+1. Loads the silver dataset (`text`, `label`)
+2. Splits it into training and validation sets (80/20)
+3. Tokenizes text using DeBERTa-v3
+4. Fine-tunes the model with class weighting
+5. Applies early stopping
+6. Selects the best model based on macro F1
+7. Saves the trained model

+## Output

+The trained model and tokenizer are saved locally and can be reused for evaluation.

+Evaluation script is available in folder `Eval&datasets/`

+# Datasets

+## Gold evaluation splits

+The folder `Eval&datasets/` contains three manually annotated gold datasets:

+- `mixed_gold_intent_split_1_200.csv`
+- `mixed_gold_intent_split_2_200.csv`
+- `mixed_gold_intent_split_3_200.csv`

+Each file contains **200 samples** labeled by an expert according to intent.

+These splits are:
+- mutually disjoint
+- not used during training
+- used exclusively for evaluation

+Each dataset contains the following columns:

+- `text`: input comment or post
+- `gold_label`: ground-truth label

+## Silver dataset

+The silver dataset is generated using the LLM annotation pipeline and is in the folder `Eval&datasets/'

 NOTE: Experimental results are reported in the paper.